Becca at Sea

 Selected for the CCBC Best Books for Kids & Teens (Starred Selection) 2008

-Deirdre Baker has taught children's literature throughout Canada and the U.S. and currently teaches in the English department at the University of Toronto.
-She is the co-author (with Ken Setterington) of A Guide to Canadian Children's Books as well as Follow That Broomstick: A Guide to the Best Fantasy Literature for Young Readers (co-authored with Michele Landsberg).
-Deirdre lives in Toronto, Ontario, but spends her summers on Hornby Island, the setting for Becca at Sea.
+Deirdre Baker has taught children’s literature throughout Canada and the US, and she currently teaches in the English department at the University of Toronto.
+She is the co-author (with Ken Setterington) of A Guide to Canadian Children’s Books, and her Small Print column appears in the Toronto Star.
+She spends her summers on British Columbia’s Hornby Island — the setting for the Becca books.

 "This wonderful novel is reminiscent of Lucy Maud Montgomery at her finest - episodic yet energetic, and rich in brilliant characterization and incident.
 Baker's characters leap off the page with dialogue that is both weird and believable."
 Quill & Quire, STARRED REVIEW